Browser evidence beyond raw API calls

 Add Glubean assertions, traces, screenshots, and lifecycle on top of that stack.

-Full browser workflow
+Full browser evidence

 tests/login.test.ts